 One of the most famous tombs here is the tomb of Tutankhamen.
 We will have the opportunity to explore some of the tombs.
 Next, we move to the Mortuary Temple of Hatshepsut.
 Hatshepsut was the wife to Thutmose II but became pharaoh after he died.
 This mortuary temple was modeled after Mentuhotep’s but at a much larger scale.
 We will explore this beautiful temple which is set into the cliffs at Deir el-Bahari.
 As we continue our sightseeing, we will move to Deir el-Medina, which is the ancient village of the craftsmen of the Valley of the Kings.

 Our last site to visit will be the Colossi of Memnon where you will see two (nearly 60 feet tall) seated statues of Amenhotep III.
 These statues were once the entrance to Amenhotep’s mortuary temple.
 As our day concludes, you will be transferred to Luxor airport for your flight to Cairo.

 Upon arrival in Cairo, you will be transferred to Hotel.
-Spend rest of the day exploring the Cairo or shop for last minute souvenirs.
+Spend the rest of the day exploring Cairo or shopping for last-minute souvenirs.

 Add-on – Sound & Light Show at the Pyramids – CAD 85

-Evening see the Great Pyramids illuminated at night at this spectacular sound and light show with a stunning audio-visual display.
+The evening sees the Great Pyramids illuminated at night at this spectacular sound and light show with a stunning audio-visual display.
 Learn about the history of Ancient Egypt and the story of the Sphinx, guardian of the Giza Necropolis for over 5000 years.
 The show starts with the story of the Sphinx who has been the vigilant guardian of the city of the dead for five thousand years.
-The show also depicts the story of building the pyramids and relates the history of great figures of ancient Egypt such as Thutmosis IV, Akhnaten, Nefertiti and Tut Ankh Amon.Overnight in Cairo
+The show also depicts the story of building the pyramids and relates the history of great figures of ancient Egypt such as Thutmosis IV, Akhnaten, Nefertiti, and Tut Ankh Amon.Overnight in Cairo